google-research/skai/docs/assessment_instructions.md

   --test_output_path=gs://$BUCKET/examples/labeled_test_examples.tfrecord
 ```

-The `--label_file_paths` flag should point to CSV files with two columns:
+The `--label_file_paths` flag should point to the CSV files you downloaded from
-"example_id" and "string_label".
-This file maps labels to examples.
+the labeling tool.

 The flag `--string_to_numeric_labels` controls how string label values such as
 "no\_damage" and "destroyed" are mapped to numeric label values (either 0 or 1).